cschuman/resilience-mapping/docs/research/PAPER-2-MANUSCRIPT.md

 ### Distinguishing Regression to the Mean from True Dynamics

 A critical analytical challenge is distinguishing regression to the mean (RTM)—a statistical artifact arising from measurement error—from true mean-reverting dynamics in health systems.
-We employed a diagnostic test based on the relationship between prior change magnitude and subsequent correlation.
+We employed a stratified analysis based on the relationship between prior change magnitude and subsequent correlation.

 Under regression to the mean, the negative autocorrelation should be stronger for extreme prior changes, because extreme observations are more likely to reflect measurement error and thus more likely to regress toward the population mean (9).
-Under true mean-reverting dynamics, the correlation should be relatively uniform across all prior change magnitudes, as the reversion reflects genuine system dynamics rather than measurement artifact.
+Under true mean-reverting dynamics, the correlation might be relatively uniform across prior change magnitudes if reversion reflects genuine system dynamics.
+However, we note that some true mean-reverting processes could theoretically produce similar gradients if health changes have natural limits, so this test provides evidence consistent with RTM rather than definitive proof.

 We stratified tracts into quintiles based on the absolute magnitude of their prior year change and computed the autocorrelation separately within each quintile:

 $$r_q = \text{corr}(\Delta\text{CHBI}_{t-1 \to t}, \Delta\text{CHBI}_{t \to t+1}) \text{ for } q \in \{Q1, Q2, Q3, Q4, Q5\}$$

 where $Q1$ contains the smallest absolute prior changes and $Q5$ contains the largest.
 A monotonically increasing gradient from $r_{Q1} \approx 0$ to strongly negative $r_{Q5}$ would indicate RTM dominates; uniform correlations across quintiles would indicate true dynamics.

+We note a potential subtlety in this approach: if measurement error is heteroscedastic, then stratifying by observed change magnitude partially stratifies by error magnitude, which could contribute to the observed gradient independently of RTM.
+However, this concern reinforces rather than undermines our conclusions, as it suggests an additional mechanism by which extreme observed changes may be unreliable.

 We also examined variance in subsequent changes by quintile.
 Under RTM, variance should be relatively constant; under true dynamics, variance might scale with prior change magnitude if extreme changes trigger cascade effects.